sandbox-bio/sandbox.bio/src/tutorials/bedtools-intro/steps/Step6.md

 <div class="p-2 mt-3">
 	<div class="alert alert-info p-3">
-		<strong>Note:</strong> While the run times in this example are quite small, the performance gains from using the <code>-sorted</code> option grow as datasets grow larger.
+		<strong>Note:</strong> While the run times in this example are quite small, the performance gains from using the `-sorted` option grow as datasets grow larger.
 For example, compare the runtimes of the sorted and unsorted approaches as a function of dataset size in the figure below.
 The important thing to
-		remember is that each dataset must be sorted by chromosome and then by start position: <code>sort -k1,1 -k2,2n</code>.
+		remember is that each dataset must be sorted by chromosome and then by start position: `sort -k1,1 -k2,2n`.
 	</div>
 </div>